novoaj/DevStorm-web/README.md

-## Brainstorming app for tech students looking for projects
+## Brainstorming app for tech students
 Backend can be found here: https://github.com/ryoptimus/flaskapi

+This app is for tech students looking for project ideas based on the industries and technologies that interest them.

 Technologies Used:
 - React